Lake County, Ohio

 - 2009: The Lake County Captains, a minor league baseball team, started playing at the Classic Park stadium in Eastlake.

-This timeline provides a condensed summary of the historical journey of Lake County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lake County, Ohio.